Comment?

 David Sears had a Grundig tape recorder, reel-to-reel of course, and he agreed to record some of his collection for me.
 The Grundig was a wonderful machine.
 Push a button, and lights flashed, spindles whirred, relays clicked, and armatures maneuvered, during a moment of mechanical ponderation.
 Then, smooth-as-fresh-cream, it took off like a wisely trained race horse (I was learning similes and metaphors in Freshman Comp).
 We made two tapes of my favorites from his collection.
 I typed up notes.
 The Grundig picture links to a Jimmy Rushing song we would have recorded if David had owned a copy.

 I lost track of David Sears.
 He left NMSU about 1963, and, as I recall, headed for California.
-He may be in Atlanta working as an IT consultant, but I’m not sure.
-I hope, wherever he is, he still has those records, and that magnificent Grundig machine.
+He may have been an IT consultant in Atlanta, but I’m not sure.
+I hope, wherever he went, he kept those records, and that magnificent Grundig machine.
 What a piece of engineering that was.

 We all moved out of White Rock Barracks at the start of the next semester, into the swanky knew digs called Regents Row.
 That soon-to-be-demolished complex was the dream dorm of its time: air conditioned with a bathroom shared between two rooms.
 I learned the word "suitemate," and found out how to manipulate the sealed thermostat by draping a damp cloth over it.
 My education was thorough.
 My next three years were spent in Garcia Hall, now an administration building, more primitive than Regents Row, but lower "camping out" credentials than White Rock.